 If your child should test positive for COVID 19, please notify your student’s principal or school nurse right away.
 For questions, you are directed to contact your health care provider or Dallas County Public Health at 515-993-3750.

 In consultation with the Dallas County Public Health Department, contact tracing will occur immediately upon notification of a positive COVID-19 case.
 This includes identifying individuals that were within six feet of the positive individual for more than 15 minutes.
 More specifically, that means the following:

-- If your student was in close contact and would need to quarantine (not wearing a face covering/mask0, you will be notified by Dallas County Public Health or our building nurses.
+- If your student was in close contact and would need to quarantine (not wearing a mask, you will be notified by Dallas County Public Health or our building nurses.

 - If the positive case occurred in your student’s building/transportation/activity, you will receive an email notification.

 - If the situation warrants, building administration will contact those students who will transition to online learning for the quarantine/isolation period with instructions.

 - Due to medical privacy laws, we are not able to release the name(s) of the individual(s) with COVID-19.

 - Buildings are cleaned and disinfected throughout the day and at night.
 In the case of a positive test, our custodial team will provide the appropriate level of cleaning per CDC guidelines.

 - Beyond providing information at the school or program level, our district will create a dashboard on our website to track current positive COVID-19 cases impacting our district.
 For context, we have been provided the following recommendations to follow per federal guidelines.